 Types of Sewing Machines

-- Electronic machines are considered to be the perfect mix between a computerized sewing machine and a mechanical sewing machine.
-These kinds of machines are better preferred to be handled by people who are more experienced in handling machines.
-They also happen to come with a number of different features like up to 7 different in-built stitch capabilities, a stitch lever that you can adjust, a tool that automatically threads your needle for you, twin needle use features, adjustable stitch length and so on.
+- Electronic machines are considered to be the perfect mix between a computerized serger machine and a mechanical serger machine.
+These kinds of serger machines are better preferred to be handled by people who are more experienced in handling machines.
+They also happen to come with a number of different features like up to 7 different in-built stitch capabilities, a stitch lever that you can adjust, a tool that automatically threads your needle for you, twin needle use features, adjustable differential feed, stitch length and so on.

 The Singer Series